Tag Archives: online reputation

 Reputation Communications

-One of the most frequently asked questions online reputation management (ORM) firms receive is, Why is this outdated/irrelevant/negative content showing up in my Google search results?
+One of the most frequently asked questions online reputation management (ORM) firms receive is, why is this outdated/irrelevant/negative content showing up in my Google search results?

 Ultimately, Google’s goal is to provide visitors with the most relevant and reliable information about every topic that is searched for.
+AI has not changed that.

-Google has long maintained a share of around 80 percent of the global search market.
-Bing accounted for nearly nine percent of it, while Yahoo’s market share was 2.55 percent.
-Now that both Google and Bing are spending billions of dollars to utilize AI in their search results, these stats are changing, and Bing is getting increasingly more usage.
+Google has long maintained a market share of around 85 percent of the global search market.
+Bing accounts for under 4 percent of it.
+Google and Bing are spending billions of dollars to utilize AI in their search results, but those stats are not changing.

-Google is still the dominant search engine and publishes considerable, free information about what makes its algorithm tick.
-It also keeps the world informed every time it makes a change to its algorithm via the Twitter site, Google Search Central (@googlesearchc).
+As the world’s dominant search engine, Google publishes considerable, free information about what makes its algorithm tick.
+It also keeps the world informed every time it makes a change to its algorithm via the X site, Google Search Central (@googlesearchc).
+Check them out when you have time.

 Reputation Communications' online reputation management glossary